cyadehn/PokemonCLI/README.md

 Move ComboBox from PokemonCLI | Not Started
 Keyboard Window Navigation | Not Started
-Bitmap to ASCII Text Image Conversion | Not Started
+Bitmap to ASCII Text Image Conversion | Not Started Convert Rows/Windows Lists to Dictionaries (access by key names) | Not Started